 - Wake the handler to prevent him or her from sleeping too much (hypersomnia).

-- Reassure handler, both at home and in public
+- Reassure the handler, both at home and in public.

-- Assist handler when dealing with mood swings
+- Assist the handler when dealing with mood swings.

-- Helping handler to calm down when agitated
+- Help the handler to calm down when agitated.

-- Reorienting and "grounding" handler to current place and time when struggling with PTSD episodes
+- Reorient and "ground" the handler to current place and time when struggling with PTSD episodes.

 - Provide companionship while in stores and other environments can reduce stress associated with daily activities.